Notimatica/docs/sdk-installation.md

 First, you have to find your Project ID.
 It is a unique string like `08823592-135f-5576-9a91-f3a0675aa1d1` that can be found  in **All Projects → Project ID** or **Project Settings → Edit Project → Project ID**.

 Then you need to place a small peace of JavaScript code right below SDK file.
-And post project ID.

 {.line-numbers}
 ```javascript